-Depreciation and amortization expense decreased \$2.5 million from \$48.8 million for the year ended December 31, 2016 to \$46.3 million for the year ended December 31, 2017.
-The increase attributable to the three hotels acquired in 2017 is \$0.5 million, while the decrease attributable to the remaining hotels of \$3.0 million was due to some assets being fully depreciated.
-Depreciation is recorded on our assets generally 40 years for buildings, 20 years for land improvements, 5 to 20 years for building improvements and one to ten years for hotel furniture, fixtures and equipment from the date of acquisition on a straight-line basis.
-Depreciable lives of hotel furniture, fixtures and equipment are generally between the date of acquisition and the expected date furniture, fixtures and equipment will be replaced.
+Depreciation and amortization expense increased \$3.3 million from \$48.2 million for the year ended December 31, 2018 to \$51.5 million for the year ended December 31, 2019.
+The increase attributable to the two hotels acquired in 2018 was \$2.1 million, offset by a reduction of \$0.4 million from the sale of the two hotels in 2019 and an increase at the 38 comparable hotels owned by us throughout the 2019 and 2018 periods of \$1.6 million due to renovations.
+Depreciation is generally recorded on our assets over 40 years for buildings, 20 years for land improvements, 15 years for building improvements and one to ten years for hotel furniture, fixtures and equipment from the date of acquisition on a straight-line basis.
+Depreciable lives of hotel furniture, fixtures and equipment are generally assumed to be the difference between the date of acquisition and the date that the furniture, fixtures and equipment will be replaced.
 Amortization of franchise fees is recorded on a straight-line basis over the term of the respective franchise agreement.